mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 ## Notice

-- We store the letters and this is enough for objects comparison (it might depend on the language).
+- We store the letters and this is enough for object comparison (it might depend on the language).
 - letters() function is still hardcoded

 Tests are OK